ImanNoferesti/ImanNoferesti/README.md

   </picture>
 </h1>

+** `Aspiring Digital Polymath (Researcher / Developer / Creator)` **

+Hi, I'm Iman, a Graduate Research and Teaching Assistant at the University of Iowa, currently pursuing a Master's degree in Computer Science.

 <!--
 **Iman24474/Iman24474** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.